 edX has two primary pricing models – the verified and unverified classes.
 Unverified classes are free courses you can take at any time without paying any price.
 However, verified classes are the ones that cost between $50-$300.

-Now, you see, degree and program prices vary from normal course prices.
-Although it depends on what you want, most programs are quite expensive.
+Now, you see, university degree and program prices vary from normal course prices.
+Although it depends on what you want, most courses and programs are quite expensive.

 - Global freshman academy: approximately $200 a credit.